dylanlcornelius/CountDown/README.md

-# Count Down App
+# Count Down
-Web application for counting the number of days away from a date
+A website that counts the number of days until a date